 I focused on buying cheaper properties.

 As I grew my portfolio, I focused on buying properties in the $65k–$85k per unit range.
-This was not possible in my local market (San Diego, whose median price of properties was upwards of $600k), so I started investing in the Midwest instead.
+This was impossible in my local market (San Diego, whose median price of properties was upwards of $600k), so I started investing in the Midwest instead.

-At first, my personal savings were the biggest contributor to how quickly I was able to save for the next property purchase.
-Over time, however, the passive income generated from my rental portfolio caught up and eventually became responsible for the bulk of the growth.
+At first, my personal savings were the biggest contributor to how quickly I could save for the next property purchase.
+Over time, however, the passive income from my rental portfolio caught up and eventually became responsible for the bulk of the growth.

-As a bonus, once I owned a few properties for a number of years and their prices had appreciated, I started re-financing them to withdraw the additional equity I now have.
-Any equity in my existing properties is basically “dead money” that I can’t use to buy more properties, so I have no need for it at this point.
+As a bonus, once I owned a few properties for several years and their prices had appreciated, I started re-financing them to withdraw the additional equity I now have.
+Any equity in my existing properties is basically “dead money” that I can’t use to buy more properties, so I do not need for it at this point.